HannahIgboke/Data-Quality-Toolkit/README.md

 from dqkit.quality_checker import Quality from dqkit.report import Report

-# Load datasets directly from CSV
+#load datasets directly from csv and validate schema
 sv = SchemaValidator.from_csv("data/AB_NYC_2019.csv", "data/airbnb_reference.csv")

-# Run quality checks on the current dataset
+#run quality checks on the current dataset
 quality = Quality(sv.df)

-# Generate the HTML report
+#generate the HTML report
 report = Report(sv, quality)
 report.generate()

-# Open report_output.html in your browser
+#open report_output.html in your browser
 ```

 Or if you already have your dataframes loaded: